 We are always leaping with excitement to watch Fantasmic!
 This Disneyland Park nighttime show takes our frog squad to a whole new world, so to speak.
-Just ask Aladdin and Jasmine, who fly through the fog amidst spectacular lights and music!
-Mommy frog loves the water projections while Tad and Lily can't stop talking about the fire-breathing dragon.
+Just ask Aladdin and Jasmine, who fly through the fog amid spectacular lights and music!
+Mommy Frog loves the water projections, while Tad and Lily can't stop talking about the fire-breathing dragon.
 Me?
 I'm all about the live action, pyrotechnic and strobe lighting effects!

-Disneyland celebrated its 62nd birthday in 2017 by introducing an explosive reboot of this classic 25-year old show.
-Additions include Rapunzel and Flynn Rider, plus Captain Jack Sparrow and the Pirates of the Caribbean — it’s a skeleton crew.
+Disneyland celebrated its 62nd birthday in 2017 by introducing an explosive reboot of this classic 25-year-old show.
+Additions included Rapunzel and Flynn Rider, plus Captain Jack Sparrow and the Pirates of the Caribbean — it’s a skeleton crew.
 Fantasmic! features lighting, projection mapping, fountains and new mist screens.
-Enjoy this nighttime spectacular and its beautiful musical score with our fantastic Disneyland Fantasmic! tips.
+Enjoy this nighttime spectacular and its beautiful musical score with our most fantastic Disneyland Fantasmic! tips.

 1. Find the best place for viewing Disneyland Fantasmic!